Please read the following, then click on the link at the bottom of this page to download, print and sign.

 All patients are ultimately responsible for payment for all services rendered, whether insured or uninsured.

+Please bring a current State or Federal identification card with picture and current valid insurance card to provide proof of insurance.
+Failure to provide us a copy of your identification and insurance cards may result in your being responsible for any charges incurred to be paid at the time of service.
 Please bring your insurance card(s) with you to every appointment.
 If your insurance plan has changed since your last visit, please tell us.
-If you are unable to provide valid insurance information at the time of your visit, you will be expected to pay in full or reschedule at the time of service.
+If you are unable to provide valid insurance information at the time of your visit, you will be expected to reschedule or pay in full at the time of service.

 We participate in most major and regional health plans in our area, as well as Medicare, Medi-Cal and Cen-Cal, and will file claims with your insurance carrier(s).
 If you have secondary insurance, we will file a claim with them as soon as the primary carrier has paid.

 Prior Authorization –vs- Self-Referral: Cen-Cal, Medi-Cal, HMO, EPO and some other insurance plans require prior authorization through your Primary Care Doctor before we can see you.
 Most other insurance plans allow you to self-refer, but you need to be aware of your own policy’s requirements.

 Co-Pay: If your insurance coverage indicates that a co-pay is due for your office visit (see your card), you must pay it at the time that we treat you.
 Our contracts with insurance carriers give us no choice in this.

 Your Portion of the Charges: You will be responsible for your share of charges as defined by your policy plus any charges for treatments that your insurance carrier will not pay for.
 If we have not received payment from your insurance company within 90 days of the date of service, you will be expected to pay the balance yourself.